ygqygq2/turbo-print-log/README.md

 ### 🚀 Main Features

-**Turbo Print Log** is a powerful VS Code extension that automates debug log insertion for **20+ programming languages**.
+**Turbo Print Var** is a powerful VS Code extension that automates debug log insertion for **20+ programming languages**.
 It intelligently generates context-aware log statements with file names, line numbers, and variable information.

 ### ✨ Key Highlights